 Studies show that getting more than 60% of your calories from carbs lowers your HDL (good) cholesterol while raising triglycerides–not good for heart health.7

 So, how do eggs affect cholesterol?

-And most people (70%) of people see no increase in either total or LDL cholesterol.
+And most people (70%) see no increase in either total or LDL cholesterol.
 A small percentage of people may see a small increase in a benign type of LDL that does not have an effect on heart health.